apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### `tasks(self)`

-`tasks` takes the module as an argument and returns an object of functions that define command line tasks.
+`tasks` takes the module as an argument and returns an object of command line task definitions.
 Task properties include:

 | Property | Description |
 | ------- | ------- |